germanium-git/NSX/README.md

 ##### nsx_switch_create.py
 This script creates a logical switch in a specific Transport zone.
-No additional parametres are needed but only the name of the logical switch to be created.
+No additional parameters are needed but only the name of the logical switch to be created.
 The transport zone need to be specified prior executing the script in the inputs/nsx_mylab.yml file.
 ```sh
 $ nsx_switch_create.py -i mylab
 ```